 Bring the magic of Broadway to your classroom and school theater with these student adaptations of classic Broadway musicals.
 Each of these treasured tales is teacher-tested, kid-friendly, and custom tailored for success.

-The ShowKit includes all the resources you need for a successful production with easy suggestions for staging, costuming, and sets, making it a perfect opportunity for an all-school collaboration.
+The ShowKit includes the following resources you need for a successful production with easy suggestions for staging, costuming, and sets, making it a perfect opportunity for an all-school collaboration:

 Note: school name, director name, and an email address MUST be provided to receive the licensing agreement and digital content.
 Your order cannot be completed without this information and will delay the arrival of materials.